Effective mentoring and coaching rely on

 independent problem-solving rather than direct solutions.
 Similarly,

-recognizing psychological barriers like imposter syndrome can help mentors
+recognizing psychological barriers like Imposter Syndrome and Social Anxiety Disorder can help mentors

 provide targeted encouragement and reassurance.